taygun08/CleanByCrast/README.md

 ```
 **English:**

+**DISCLAIMER: PLEASE USE THIS PROGRAM WHEN NO OTHER PROGRAM IS RUNNING!!! **

 To install and setup **CleanByCrast**, you need to follow some simple steps.

 First, open a new terminal and clone the Github repository by typing the command below: